vamsy2112/React-ND-R1/Readme.md

 - constructor receives props, this creates an instance of comp
 - super method is compulsory if constructor is defined because it calls the constructor of parent class, in this case, it is rect.compo
 - super isn't compulsory if there is no constructor defined.
-- oomit the constructor if you dn need to bind the events, dn need to deal with a state.
+- omit the constructor if you dn need to bind the events, dn need to deal with a state.
 - if no constructor, then state can be called as below:
 - ////...extends react.comp
   state = {
   // state variables go here..
   }
+- how to update a state?
+- have to pass this.setState({}) function to onClick method, which accepts an obj.
+- Inside this, we neeed to update the state.
+- lifecycle methods:
+- componentDidMount is used to make api calls. its written b/w constructor and render methods because it is called at last.
+- componentDidUpdate is called after every render.
+- componentWillUnmount will be called when we move to other page or other component.
+- the prob with an SPA is if i write any setInterval in componentDidMount and move to some other comp, then also the setInterval will keep on calling as the page isnt getting refreshed.
+Instead, we just moving to some other comp.
+- Hence, its a must that we should always clear the setInterval using this.timer as reference in class comp and const timer in func comp.
+This will make sure that the timer doesnt actually keep on running even if the comp changes, leading to performance improvement.
+- In func components, we can actually do componentWillUnmount by returning a func inside useEffect.